 Asteroids, Comets, and Meteors - Oh My!

 Within the vast expanses of our solar system, between the planets and beyond, amazing discoveries about asteroids, comets, and meteors are currently being made.
-Students will take on the role of working as an astronomer by using hands-on models to explore "small bodies" in our solar system, and will take a guided virtual tour.
-Throughout this interactive program, classes will have the opportunity to ask educators questions and engage in learning conversations.
+Students took on the role of working as an astronomer by using hands-on models to explore "small bodies" in our solar system, and took a guided virtual tour.
+Throughout this interactive program, classes had the opportunity to ask educators questions and engage in learning conversations.

 This program integrates the Next Generation Science Standards by focusing on: